kndt84/pysafie/README.md

 Safie API client library for Python

 # Requirement
 A subscription is required to use the Safie API.
-Please refer to this link for details. https://developers.safie.link/
+Please refer to this link for details.<br>
+https://developers.safie.link/

 # Installation